1955 World Series: Game 7

 The Dodgers scored the game's only runs on a fourth inning RBI single and sixth inning bases-loaded sacrifice fly, both by Gil Hodges.
 The RBIs by Hodges were set up by a double by Roy Campanella in the fourth and a lead-off single by Pee Wee Reese in the sixth — the only time a Dodgers lead-off hitter reached base in any inning.
 While Campanella scored on Hodges' two-out single, Reese had advanced to third on two bunts.

 While being shut out by Johnny Podres, the Yankees, meanwhile, scattered eight hits over the six innings in which they were not retired in order.
-They only mustered one hit with runners in scoring position, though, which ironically was a basehit awarded to Gil McDougald in the third inning, when Phil Rizzuto was hit by a groundball while running the bases.
+They only mustered one hit with runners in scoring position, though, which ironically was a base hit awarded to Gil McDougald in the third inning, when Phil Rizzuto was hit by a groundball while running the bases.
 Instead of batting in Rizzuto for a 1–0 Yankees lead, McDougald was thus ruled out to end the inning.
 Psychologically this may have marked a turning point for the Dodgers, who had never beaten the Yankees in a World Series.
-Pitcher Carl Erskine saw this play as "an omen", as such unfortunate miscues had usually been "the things that happened to us."
+Pitcher Carl Erskine saw this play as "an omen", as such unfortunate miscues had usually been "the things that happened to us".

 The Yankees would have three more scoring opportunities against Podres: In the fourth inning, a lead-off double by Yogi Berra was wasted.
 Then, in the sixth inning, with runners on first and second and one out, left fielder Sandy Amorós made a dramatic game-saving catch of a deep fly ball down the left field line off the bat of Yogi Berra to start a double play.
 Amorós then threw to Pee Wee Reese and Reese relayed to Gil Hodges, who tagged Yankee Gil McDougald before McDougald could get back to first.
 This possibly stymied the Yankees' best chance of the day.

-The Yankees would threaten Podres one last time, when McDougald couldn't bring a runner in from third with only one out, hitting a short flyball to rightfield, one inning before Elston Howard grounded out to Reese for the final out; the two shared the dubious record for playing in the most losing World Series (six each).
+The Yankees would threaten Podres one last time, when McDougald could not bring a runner in from third with only one out, hitting a short flyball to rightfield, one inning before Elston Howard grounded out to Reese for the final out; the two shared the dubious record for playing in the most losing World Series (six each).

 This would be the only time in Jackie Robinson's career when he did not play in his team's World Series game.
 Don Hoak replaced Robinson in the line-up, and played third base.

 For the first time in Series history, an MVP was selected—Johnny Podres, winning pitcher of Games 3 and 7.
-He was 2–0, both wins being complete games including the series-clinching Game 7 shutout, and had a 1.00 ERA.
+He won and pitched complete games in both of his starts including the series-clinching Game 7 shutout, and recorded 10 strikeouts, two earned runs off 15 hits, and a 1.00 ERA in 18 total innings pitched.